dbeley/FIP_lastfm_mirror/README.md

 # FIP_mirror

-Scripts mirroring the FIP webradios on lastfm, twitter and mastodon.
+Scripts mirroring the FIP webradios on lastfm.

 Since the FIP redesign, the http://www.fipradio.fr/livemeta containing the metadata in xml format isn't available anymore.